Business Besties: B. Simone & Manager Mz. Skittlez Open Women’s Only Co-Work Space Called The Bakery In Atlanta

 “It came to us when we acquired the 14,000 square foot space that we wanted to help other women build and bake their ideas and success stories while in our space.
 We didn’t want to just use it for our own offices.”

-In related news, Skittlez addressed allegations of her client-friend allegedly plagiarising in her recent self-help book directly, ensuring that the matter is being dealt with professionally and legally.
+In related news, Skittlez addressed allegations of her client-friend allegedly plagiarising her recent self-help book directly, ensuring that the matter is being dealt with professionally and legally.
 Meanwhile, she is holding down B. Simone all the way until everything is resolved.

 “While I can’t explain all of the details publicly due to the legalities of this situation, please understand that we are working with all parties involved to make sure this issue is resolved, quickly.”